Janis-Rullis-IT/dev/Infrastructure/Software/Testing/Flow.md

 3. `UserModel` mocks `DB`.

 With this mocking approach, the higher level tests won't be affected if lovwer dependecies changes.
-* Change, the DB, will affect 3 but not 2. and 3.
+* Change, the `DB`, will affect 3 but not 2. and 3.
 * Change the `UserModel`, will affect 2. but not 1.